Toasterbirb/disas/README.md

 # disas

+Disassemble the given string of bytes.
+The code is mostly extracted from the subst project

+> **NOTE**
+> Only 64-bit capstone mode is supported

 ## Building
 Build the project with g++ by running `make`.
 To speed up the build, you can try using the -j flag.
 ```sh